Nelly Furtado: 2006–2008: Loose

 Furtado's third album, named Loose, after the spontaneous, creative decisions she made while creating the album, was released in June 2006.
 In this album, primarily produced by Timbaland, Furtado experiments with sounds from R&B, hip hop, and 1980s music.
 Furtado herself describes the album's sound as punk-hop, described as "modern, poppy, spooky" and as having "a mysterious, after-midnight vibe... extremely visceral".
 She attributed the youthful sound of the album to the presence of her two-year-old daughter.
 The album received generally positive reviews from critics, with some citing the "revitalising" effect of Timbaland on Furtado's music, and others calling it "slick, smart and surprising".

-Loose has become the most successful album of Furtado's career so far, as it reached number one, not only in Canada and the United States, but also several countries worldwide.
+Loose became the most successful album of Furtado's career to date, as it reached number one, not only in Canada and the United States, but also several countries worldwide.
 The album produced her first number-one hit in the United States, "Promiscuous", as well as her first number-one hit in the United Kingdom, "Maneater".
 The single "Say It Right" eventually became Furtado's most successful song worldwide, due to its huge success in Europe and in the United States, where it became her second number-one hit.
 "All Good Things (Come to an End)" became her most successful song in Europe, topping single charts in numerous countries there.
 On February 16, 2007, Furtado embarked on the "Get Loose Tour".
 She returned in March 2007 to her hometown of Victoria to perform a concert at the Save-On Foods Memorial Centre.
 In honour of her visit, local leaders officially proclaimed March 21, 2007, the first day of spring, as Nelly Furtado Day.
 After the tour, she released her first live DVD/CD named Loose the Concert.
 On April 1, 2007, Furtado was a performer and host of the 2007 Juno Awards in Saskatoon, Saskatchewan.
 She won all five awards for which she was nominated, including Album of the Year and Single of the Year.
 She also appeared on stage at the Concert for Diana at Wembley Stadium in London on July 1, 2007, where she performed "Say It Right", "Maneater", and "I'm Like a Bird".